 How to go to Malapascua?

-Once on the boat (remember the price is 80 PHP, maybe maximum 100PHP if you are travelling with scuba diving gear, but not 300, 500 or even 1,000 PHP as I heard sometimes), this is only a 15/20 minute ride to reach Malapascua.
+Once on the boat (remember the price is 80 PHP, maybe a maximum of 100PHP if you are travelling with scuba diving gear, but not 300, 500 or even 1,000 PHP as I heard sometimes), this is only a 15/20 minute ride to reach Malapascua.
 The total time will actually depend on the tide and the waves.
-If the tide is low, you will need to take a small flat-boat (20 PHP) to go on or off the boat, which, if there are some waves, can take some time to transfer people and luggage safely.
+If the tide is low, you will need to board a small flatboat (20 PHP) to go on or off the boat, which, if there are some waves, can take some time to transfer people and luggage safely.

 Photo credits: huge thank you to my friend André for the amazing pictures he took of the thresher sharks in Malapascua in May 2012